Sex abuse allegations spread against cheerleading industry

 The lawsuit, brought anonymously by two teenage boys and one boy’s mother, alleges that a Premier Athletics coach sent nude pictures and masturbation videos and instigated nonconsensual sexual acts.

 The coach has not been charged, and The Associated Press is not naming him.
-Premier Athletics, Varsity and USASF did not immediately respond to email requests seeking comment.
+USASF did not immediately respond to an email request seeking comment.

+In a statement to the AP, Premier Athletics Knoxville West said it was ”inaccurately implicated” in the lawsuit, in which the majority of the allegations are said to have occurred before current ownership purchased any gyms.

+In the statement, Premier Athletics said it heard June 26 from an athlete who reported receiving inappropriate photos from the coach.
+According to the statement, Premier suspended the coach and immediately made a report to local law enforcement and USASF, neither of whom substantiated the complaint.
+Premier fired the coach, according to the statement.

 Premier Athletics received reports in late May or June, but the coach continued to access the gym as recently as this month, according to the boys in the lawsuit.